enlsg/enlsg.github.io/_posts/2019-01-22-operation_ko_lan_intro.md

 ![Operation Ko Lan](/assets/images/news/operation_ko_lan.jpg){: .fill-width}

-Fourteen teams comprising of six members each and seven teams from each faction have been selected to participate in qualifying for [Operation Ko Lan](https://events.ingress.com/operationkolan){: target="_blank"}.
+Fourteen teams comprising of six members each with seven from each faction have been selected to participate in qualifying for [Operation Ko Lan](https://events.ingress.com/operationkolan){: target="_blank"}.
 Described as the Ultimate Ingress Challenge, successful applicants will be brought to the remote island of Ko Lan in Thailand, with travel, food, and lodging expenses fully paid for by the NIA.
 It's no holiday resort, as they will be put to the test by NIA's Tactical and Kinetic Operations special forces to complete a series of intense physical and strategy challenges.
 <br/><br/>